Charlottenburg: Geography

 Charlottenburg is in Berlin's inner city, west of the Großer Tiergarten park.
 Its historic core, the former village green of Alt Lietzow, is on the southern shore of the Spree River running through the Berlin glacial valley.
 The Straße des 17.
 Juni road, former Charlottenburger Chaussee, which runs eastwards from Charlottenburg Gate through the Tiergarten park to Brandenburg Gate, connects Charlottenburg with the historic centre of Berlin-Mitte.

 In the north and west, the Berlin Ringbahn and the Bundesautobahn 100 (Stadtring) mark the border with the Charlottenburg-Nord and Westend suburbs.
 Adjacent in the south is the territory of Wilmersdorf.
 Charlottenburg also borders the district of Halensee in the southwest, as well as Moabit, Hansaviertel and Tiergarten (all part of the Mitte borough) in the east and Schöneberg in the southeast.

+Economy

+Charlottenburg is considered a prestigious district and as of 2018 it was a sought after residential area.
+Its district Westend features a residential area 'New Westend' which has attracted people in the German entertainment industry.

 History

 Archaeological findings in the area date back to the Neolithic era.
 Within the Margraviate of Brandenburg, on the land occupied by present-day Charlottenburg, there were three settlements in the late Middle Ages: the farmsteads Lietzow (pronounced leat-tsow) south of the Spree and Casow (pr. caasow) beyond the river, as well as a further settlement called Glienicke (pr. gleanicke).
 Although these names are of Slavic origin, the settlements are likely to have had a mixed Slavic and German population.